General Academic Plan - Bachelor’s Degree

 - 3 hours - Speaking - Demonstrate effective oral communication.

-- 0-3 hours - Modern Language - Communicate in a non-native language.
+- 0-3 hours - Modern Language - Communicate in a modern language other than English, and compare global culture(s) where that language is spoken to English-language-based U.S. culture.
 (Students must have competency through the 102/115 level.
 Students may take through 102/115 or may attempt a placement exemption.
 See the modern language requirement section of the admissions page for specific information about the modern language requirement.)

 - 3 hours - Communication